Did you know that you could make an extra $100+ per day from Pinterest?

-If you told me three years ago that I would be making a living from Pinterest, I would’ve never believed you.
+If you told me a few years ago that I would be making a living from Pinterest, I would’ve never believed you.

 Pinterest was new to me and I really didn’t understand how it worked.
 I thought people used Pinterest to create inspiration boards or get ideas for dinner.
 I didn’t know that each image linked back to a website or that it was even possible to make money from Pinterest.

 It was only just a few years ago that I realized Pinterest was a visual search engine.
 So, instead of Googling recipes to make for dinner, I would search for ideas on Pinterest.

 Pinterest is now my go-to website for whenever I need to search for something online.
 Whether I’m looking for travel tips, home décor ideas, beauty hacks, or even minimalist living tips – I can find it all on Pinterest.

 - How To Start A Money-Making Blog In Minutes

 How To Make Money On Pinterest

-Having a website and pinning on Pinterest goes together like peanut butter and jelly.
+Having a blog or website and pinning on Pinterest goes together like peanut butter and jelly.
 When you have a website and use Pinterest effectively, that’s when the magic starts to happen!

 Maybe you already have a website and use Pinterest, but you’re not seeing results.
 I used to be in this situation a few years ago too.
 I signed up for a Pinterest Business account and pinned every single photo from my blog to Pinterest.